Skip to content

 • manually leave protected mode after tutorial warnings

-• depart homeland starter circuit by explicit player choice
+• depart hub-city starter circuit by explicit player choice

 First Three Expeditions Rule